Ro Ro Rosey: Lyrics and music

 The subject of the lyrics of "Ro Ro Rosey" is a 16-year-old girl.
-Morrison biographer Clinton Heylin believes that this is the same teenage girl who is idealized in other of Morrison's 1960s songs such as "Cyprus Avenue."
-In this song, the singer can remember when she was "the apple of [his] eye" but he no longer can see her much as she now lives "way up on the avenue of trees."
-When he now does get a chance to see her he becomes tongue-tied, only able to say "oh uh uh uh uh."
+Morrison biographer Clinton Heylin believes that this is the same teenage girl idealized in other Morrison 1960s songs such as "Cyprus Avenue."
+In this song, the singer remembers when she was "the apple of [his] eye" but can no longer see her much as she now lives "way up on the avenue of trees."
+When he does get a chance to see her, he becomes tongue-tied, only able to say "oh uh uh uh uh."

-The music uses a three chord structure and has a Latin music feel, similar to other songs Morrison recorded for Berns.
+The music uses a three-chord structure and has a Latin music feel, similar to other songs Morrison recorded for Berns.
 Allmusic critic Matthew Greenwald believes that the riff imitates that of Ritchie Valens' hit single "La Bamba."
 Morrison biographer Erik Hage describes the song as incorporating "psychedelic fuzz guitar."
 Morrison also plays harmonica on the song.